cs1302uga/cs1302-minesweeper-alpha/README.md

 generate seed files.
 Feel free to use this to generate seed files for testing.-->

 If you find a bug in the oracle or believe there to be an inconsistency between what the oracle says and what this document says, please let your instructors know in a Piazza post.
-This is the first semester we have used the oracle so we may have to iron out a few kinks.
+We have only given students access to the oracle once before so we may still have to iron out a few kinks.

 ## Project Requirements & Grading